MST-SymphonyCMS/enhanced_upload_field/README.md

-Advanced Upload field for Symphony CMS
+Enhanced Upload field for Symphony CMS
 ======================================

 This small extension aims to provide the ability to override the destination folder defined in the section editor.